jacquietran/2020_aug_rladies_akl/README.md

-# 2020_aug_rladies_akl
+## "Reproducible reports with R Markdown: Being kind to future you!"

-Reproducible reports with R Markdown | My lightning talk for the R-Ladies AKL meetup - Aug 2020
+Repo for my lightning talk, for the R-Ladies AKL meetup - Aug 2020